 Conversion killer #3 is not to be ignored either.

 Even if you’ve established a strong value proposition on a clean website, you can still experience user drop-off if you have a confusing or lengthy buy flow.

 When the checkout process is not simple and intuitive, users will abandon their carts.
 We all know the feeling of adding an exciting purchase to the cart just to be met with a long, frustrating checkout process.

 This is where consulting with a UI/UX design team will come in handy.
 They will be able to tell you if your buy flow can use a few simple tweaks, or if it will need a complete overhaul.
-Examples of cart fixes could include making registration optional instead of required, removing registration altogether, reducing form-fills, and keeping the checkout process down to 3-5 pages maximum.
+Examples of cart fixes could include making registration optional instead of required, removing registration altogether, reducing form fills, and keeping the checkout process down to a maximum of 3 to 5 pages.